wagtail/wagtail/docs/advanced_topics/settings.rst

     WAGTAIL_USAGE_COUNT_ENABLED = True

 When enabled Wagtail shows where a particular image, document or snippet is being used on your site (disabled by default).
-An link will appear on the edit page showing you which pages they have been used on.
+A link will appear on the edit page showing you which pages they have been used on.

 URL Patterns